 Sometimes we parents just need to shut up.

-Back To School Anxiety: What You Can Do
+Back To School Anxiety: What Not To Do

 Preparation is important.
 So, as we anticipate another school year, it makes sense to prepare, to get acquainted with the new schedule, hammer out the logistics, and replenish the supplies.